Anmol718/hirehub/README.md

 ## ✨ What Makes HireHub Different

 Most job portals just list jobs.
 HireHub uses **Claude AI API** to actively help candidates and employers — screening resumes automatically, matching candidates by skill, and providing a real-time AI career assistant.

+## The problem it solves

+Employers receive dozens of applications with no fast way to find the best candidates.
+Job seekers apply blindly with no feedback on fit.
+HireHub solves both — AI screens and ranks every applicant for employers, while an AI career assistant helps candidates write better applications.

+## Key technical decisions

+**Why SSE over WebSockets?** SSE is simpler, one-directional, and works over standard HTTP — no extra infrastructure.
+For token streaming where the server pushes to the client, SSE is the right fit.

+**Why prompt caching?** Claude's API caches repeated system prompts.
+Since the same career advisor prompt is sent every message, caching it cut token costs by ~90%.

+**Dependency note:** Cloudinary SDK v2 and multer-storage-cloudinary had a peer dependency conflict.
+Resolved by pinning compatible versions; `--legacy-peer-deps` was used during install while evaluating the upgrade path.

 ---